The Seven Queens of Sindh

 From the texts of these folktales, and especially Latif's poetry, the role of these very women would appear to dominate the role of men as their counterparts.
 In Umar-Marvi, if only Latif's poetry is analyzed, less space is dedicated to Umar's role, most of the story/narration refers to difficulties Marvi undergoes as a result of her abduction by King Umar in the south-eastern part of Sindh.
 In Moomal-Rano, Moomal's role overwhelms everything else including Rano's character.
 Sasui-Punhoon is predominantly the story of Sasui's struggle to find her beloved husband who left her, apparently, for good.
 Only a little chunk is dedicated to Punhoon in this story.
 Noori-Jam Tamachi is predominantly a romantic tale from Noori's context.
 Tamachi is just like a source to help substantiate Noori's perspective.
 Suhni-Mehar is again the story of Suhni's anxiety and the trouble she takes to meet Mehar.
 Mehar is not more than a figment of an image.
 In Lilan-Chanesar, again the supposed protagonist is Lilan.
 However, in Sorath-Rai Diyach, Sorath, unlike the characters in the aforementioned tales, dominates the story in the spirit, not the material.

 Thus, the story of each of these seven Heroic Women, little or more, in one or the other way, relates to the cultural milieu and substance of the evolutionary process of the people living in the region of Sindh.
-Lubna Jehangir painted all seven queens of Shah Abdul Lateef and displayed them at the Ocean art gallery under guidance of Attiya Dawood.
+Lubna Jehangir painted all seven queens of Shah Abdul Latif and displayed them at the Ocean art gallery under guidance of Attiya Dawood.